CheVeraId/domainauth-spec/draft-narea-domainauth.md

 The TTL override field in the DomainAuth TXT record enables verification of DNS records and DNSSEC signatures for longer periods than their respective specifications would allow, which is essential for delay-tolerant use cases where users may be offline for extended periods.

 DNS records and DNSSEC signatures typically have TTL values that may be as short as a few minutes or hours.
-The TTL override mechanism allows the DNSSEC chain to remain verifiable for up to 90 days, regardless of the TTL in such records.
+The TTL override mechanism allows the DNSSEC chain to remain verifiable for a significantly longer period, regardless of the TTL in such records.
+Refer to {{maximum-validity-period}} for the maximum validity period.

 During verification, the TTL override creates a restricted time window that extends backwards from the end of the requested verification period by the specified number of seconds.
 Verification will succeed if the DNSSEC records were valid at any point during this window, even if the standard DNS TTLs would have expired.